 History of The Art Museum of Greater Lafayette

 The institution now known as the Art Museum of Greater Lafayette was founded as the Lafayette Art Association on April 14, 1909.
 After a “general awakening of art interests all over (the) country and state” some of Lafayette residents saw a chance to “stimulate and encourage interest in art and to give annual exhibitions, and also to establish and maintain permanent collections of works of art.”
 Twenty-five citizens, led by Laura Ann Fry, including members of the Art Club came together in at the Lafayette High School at Sixth and Columbia, to found the organization.
-Superior Court Judge, Henry Vinton chaired the meeting and was elected President and Laura Ann Fry was elected Vice President.
-In less than a months time the Association gained 386 members, each paying only $1.00 in annual rent.
+Superior Court Judge, Henry Vinton chaired the meeting and was elected President.
+Laura Ann Fry was elected Vice President.
+In less than a month's time the Association gained 386 members, each paying $1.00 in annual dues.
 Judge Vinton and Ms. Fry continued to lead the organization through 1924.

 In 1982, the organization received accreditation by the American Alliance of Museums, and changed the name to the Greater Lafayette Museum of Art.
 In 2000, the name of the organization became the Art Museum of Greater Lafayette, to bring "Art" to the forfront.

 TheLafayette Art Association began collecting works of art and held its first exhibition in 1911.
 The early pieces collected by the museum were often purchased directly from the artist, and include:

 - The Cruise of the Ellida by F. Luis Mora 1911, $600

 - Winter in the Ravine by T.C.
 Steele 1912, $350

 - Entrance to the Casbah by Henry Ossawa Tanner 1914, $400

 - Snow Covered Banks by Clifton Wheeler 1915, a gift from the children of Ford School

 - The Lariat Maker by Eanger Irving Couse 1916